krobot-framework/krobot-docs/making-commands.md

                     context.getUser().getAsMention());
 ```

-As you see, the String given to sendMessage goes automatically through _String\#format._ So, this should work, you can launch and then test !
+As you see, the String given to `sendMessage` goes automatically through `String#format`_._ So, this should work, you can launch and then test !

 ---